 Is EE a good mobile network?

-EE is the most used network in the UK and took home the Best Consumer Network prize at the 2018 Mobile Industry Awards - so pretty good pedigree, we'd say!
+EE is the most used network in the UK and took home the Best Consumer Network prize at the 2018 Mobile Industry Awards and continued to win awards in 2019 - so pretty good pedigree, we'd say!

 The reason EE stands out most however, is its 4G speeds.
 It's the fastest network by some distance, and around 50% faster than any of the other three major networks (Vodafone, O2 and Three).